How to fix drain cleaning

 Use a Drain Snake

-Insert the end of the drain snake into the drain and crank the handle to extend the snake and break up the blockage.
+Insert the end of the drain snake into the drain opening and turn the handle to extend the snake and break up the clog.

 3. 3